Sufyanfd/Nexus/README.md

 - [gymnax](https://github.com/RobertTLange/gymnax)
 - [EnvPool](https://github.com/sail-sg/envpool)

-## Citing EvoRL
+## Citing Nexus

-If you use EvoRL in your research and want to cite it in your work, please use:
+If you use Nexus in your research and want to cite it in your work, please use:

 ```
-@article{zheng2025evorl,
+@article{zheng2025nexus,
   author    = {Bowen Zheng, Ran Cheng, Kay Chen Tan},
   journal   = {arXiv},
   pages     = {},
   publisher = {arXiv},
-  title     = {{EvoRL}: A GPU-accelerated Framework for Evolutionary Reinforcement Learning},
+  title     = {{Nexus}: A GPU-accelerated Framework for Evolutionary Reinforcement Learning},
   volume    = {abs/2501.15129},
   year      = {2025}
 }